310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 Thank you.
 To be honest, it made me pretty happy.

 Right then, bye bye.
-See you again, Kanata-kun.
+See you another time, Kanata-kun.
 {% endbubble %}

 {% bubble Kanata v2 %}